1. Accueil

 • Theoretical lessons

-• Collective discussions of texts and cases
+• Reading assignments and collective discussions of texts or cases

 Contribution au profil d'enseignement